SAFCSP-Team/roadmap/README.md

 ## Bootcamps
-Bootcamps are different from the paths; they give you complete materials (content and projects) packed together to form the bootcamp journey.
+For each bootcamp, you will have an introduction file linked to the `Bootcamp` field to guide you through the bootcamp journey, and the `Bootcamp Link` field that will have the complete materials and projects related to it.
 | Bootcamp | Bootcamp  Shorthand | Bootcamp Link |Projects Count |
 |:---------|:------------------:|:--------------:|:--------------:|
 | [C++](https://github.com/SAFCSP-Team/cpp-introduction-guid) | CPP | C++ Bootcamp | 0 |
-> Before visiting C++ Bootcamp, kindly have a look at the [introduction to C++ Bootcamp]([https://github.com/SAFCSP-Team/cpp-path](https://github.com/SAFCSPTeam/cpp-introduction-guid) file.
+> Before visiting C++ Bootcamp, kindly have a look at the [introduction to C++ Bootcamp](https://github.com/SAFCSPTeam/cpp-introduction-guid) file.

 ## Submitting Process